 That is the polygraph report for Dr. Ford.
 Maybe she [Collins] didn’t mention it because it defeats the case she was trying to make; but there might be other more subtle reasons (Gosh, wouldn’t it be nice if there was an easy way to tell if your elected representatives were sincere?)
 The plain truth is, polygraphs are reliable approximately 90% of the time.
 When taken by itself, the fact that Dr. Ford passed the polygraph with testimony contradicting Judge Kavanaugh’s version, gives us 9 to 1 odds in Ford’s favor.
 Judge Kavanaugh could even the odds by submitting his own polygraph.
 However, if he fails the test, it goes to 99 to 1.
 With his resources, I have no doubt his lawyers already have his polygraph results.
 From this we can only infer a 99% chance that Kavanaugh was lying.
 Of course Ms. Collins knows all of this, so the 40 minutes was all about making her decision easier for us to swallow.
 It failed!

 While I have regarded Ms. Collins as one of the most respected and deliberative members of the Senate, this was not her finest hour.
-In trying to have it both ways, her speech on Friday took deception to a new level surpassing even those Senators told us outright lies, but at least had the courtesy of declaring that they were firmly on one side or the other.
+In trying to have it both ways, her speech on Friday took deception to a new level surpassing even those Senators told us outright and obvious lies, but at least with the courtesy of declaring that they were firmly on one side or the other.